 This should give you around 40 secs of very powerful healing (almost equal to or more than Benefic), allowing you to dps or to easily keep your target up.

 - Once in an “OH CRAP!” situation, use Lightspeed and then start spamming your most powerful heals.
 The amount of healing that you can dish out with this cooldown is not to be underestimated.

 - Celestial Opposition can work on your cooldowns as well.
-A safe strategy to maximise the efficiency of Luminiferous Aether or Lightspeed by using either of them (or both of them) then using Celestial.
-This will increase their duration to 34 secs and 20 secs respectively giving you a massive boost.
+A safe strategy to maximise the efficiency of Lucid Dreaming or Lightspeed by using either of them (or both of them) then using Celestial.
+This will increase their duration to 31 secs and 20 secs respectively giving you a massive boost.

-- A good strategy to use before a fight is to apply Stoneskin on your tank and then use Aspected Benefic while in Nocturnal Sect which will apply a shield, then immediately switch back to Diurnal Sect to use the regen bonuses.
-That way, your tank will have a lot of shields while going in, and you will still have the flexibility of the regen stance.
+- A good strategy to use before a fight is to use Aspected Benefic on the tank while in Nocturnal Sect which will apply a shield, then immediately switch back to Diurnal Sect to use the regen bonuses.
+That way, your tank will have a shield while going in, and you will still have the flexibility of the regen stance.

 Wish you Happy Astrologianing!